BrentLab/Dual_Threshold_Optimization/README.md

 DTO provides the following statistics on the optimal threshold pair and overlap:
 - An empirical p-value of the optimal overlap which is derived from a permutation-based null distribution.
-- An FDR estimation based on the derivations detailed in the paper linked above.
+- An estimate of the lower bound of the FDR based on the derivations detailed in the paper linked above.

 This crate offers both a library to incorporate DTO into other workflows, and a command-line binary for standalone use.